Creating new habits isn’t easy. Here are six simple hacks that will make it a little easier.

 Here’s a fun idea heard from a friend . . .
 Put a jar on the kitchen counter and each time you slip back into your bad habit or forget to stick to the new one you have to put five dollars in the jar.
 It will quickly help you remember to skip that sugary food and motivate you to go out for that walk.

 Find A Partner and Help Each Other Along

 Find someone with the same or similar goal.
 This could be a workout partner or a diet buddy.
 Keep tabs on each other and encourage each other to keep going.
 It’s much harder to skip a walk if you know someone else is depending on you being there.
 A little accountability can make all the difference in the world.

 Make It A Group Challenge

-If one accountability partner is good, a whole group is even better.
-And they don’t even need to be local.
+If one accountability partner is good, a whole group has got to be better, right?
+And they don’t even need to be local!
 Find a supportive group online (hello Facebook group!) and challenge each other to stick to your new habit for the next 30 days or so.
 Not wanting to be the first one to give up will keep all of you going until you establish that new habit.